-Being able to make money from your hobbies is a dream for a lot of people – you’re getting paid to do what you love!
-And there are a surprising number of hobbies that make money.
+Having hobbies that make money is a dream for a lot of people – you’re getting paid to do what you love!
+And there are a surprising number of profitable hobbies.

 At its core, blogging is keeping an online journal, but blogs have turned into major sources of information online.
 Want to learn how to do something?
 A quick Google search will pull up lots of blog posts with guides and how-tos.